About the course

 - Proactive and positive trainees who are flexible in responding to challenges, with the interpersonal skills to enable you to work effectively in a team.

 If you are successful, you will be required to undertake an enhanced Disclosure and Barring Service (DBS) security check, fitness to teach questionnaire and other checks on your right to work.
-You will also need to pass the English and Maths professional skills texts before starting the course.

 About the training provider